 There are many islands to explore in the Great Barrier Reef: wild, natural cays teeming with birdlife, private islands surrounded by shipwrecks and islands so undiscovered it can feel like you are a real castaway.
 Whether you want to camp, day trip or kick back at a resort, we've found the best island secrets on the Great Barrier Reef.

-This natural paradise has 24 white sand beaches and a hidden lagoon, all of which can be explored from Australia's northernmost island resort.
-The island takes its name from the wild goannas (local lizards) that roam its 1000 hectare (2500 acre) national park.
+Lizard Island is a natural paradise with 24 white sand beaches and a hidden lagoon, all of which can be explored from Australia's northernmost island resort.
+The island takes its name from the wild goannas (local lizards) that roam its 1,000-hectare (2500-acre) national park.
 There are also tropical birds and a sea full of marine life.
 Secluded amid palm trees, Lizard Island Resort allows guests to enjoy the island with sunset picnics on private beaches before returning to one of 40 luxe suites.

 A private island in the north of the Great Barrier Reef is home to a self-sustaining luxury eco resort and plenty of island trails to explore.
 The surrounding waters contain shipwrecks, World War II artefacts and the stunning marine life for which the reef is famous.
 Haggerstone Island Resort keeps its guest numbers low, often below 10, and visitors stay in a collection of high-end huts clustered around the main house, a communal structure made of driftwood, timber and grass roofing from Bali.

-This small southern island is a coral cay where marine turtles come to nest and is home to myriad sea birds, all of which you can learn about at the island's information centre.
-The Heron Island Resort is a lo-fi stay with no televisions, just plenty of cane daybeds, and an open-plan design, so you can watch the live wildlife documentary going on at your doorstep.
+Heron Island is a coral cay where marine turtles come to nest and is home to myriad sea birds, all of which you can learn about at the island's information centre.
+The Heron Island Resort is a chance to disconnect from daily life.
+There are no televisions, just plenty of cane daybeds and an open-plan design, so you can watch the live wildlife documentary going on at your doorstep.

-Home to a turtle rehabilitation centre, wild mangroves and clear waters, Fitzroy Island is conveniently located off the coast of Cairns, just a 45 minute ferry from the mainland.
-The Fitzroy Island Resort is a family-friendly getaway with apartments and beach cabins, or you can camp at one of the island's campsites.
-Many Queenslanders choose Fitzroy Island for their holidays.
+Home to a turtle rehabilitation centre, wild mangroves and clear waters, Fitzroy Island is conveniently located off the coast of Cairns, just a 45-minute ferry from the mainland.
+The Fitzroy Island Resort is a family-friendly getaway with apartments and beach cabins, or you can camp at one of the island's campsites, making it a popular destinations for local Queenslanders.

 Float around in the Coral Sea with just humpback whales for company, indulge in a spot of beach yoga, or watch the sun set along the Capricorn Coast in north Queensland.
 There are just seven cabins at the self-catering Pumpkin Island Eco Resort, some of which come with their own private beach.
 This is one Great Barrier Reef island you can book out and have exclusively with family and friends.